xonssh/xxh-tests/README.md

 7. Now you can go to `start` host and try your first connect using xxh:
 ```
 ./xde goto start
-# Press UP key to get connection strings to other hosts.
+# Press UP key to get connection strings to other hosts from bash history.
 For example:
 ./xxh -i /xxh/xxh-dev/keys/id_rsa root@ubuntu_k
 ```
 7. Change the code in IDE and run `./xxh` on `start` container.
 It's so easy!